Senegalia hereroensis

 Senegalia hereroensis is a species of trees in the genus Senegalia.
-It is indigenous to Southern Africa.
+It is indigenous to Southern Africa, and its native range includes western Zimbabwe, Botswana, and Namibia, and the Northern Provinces, Cape Provinces, and Free State of South Africa.
+It is native to Zambezian wooded grassland (savanna), and wooded grasslands of the Kalahari-Highveld regional transition zone.

-Senegalia hereroensis may be confused with Senegalia caffra but it has more robust prickles.
+Senegalia hereroensis may be confused with Senegalia afra but it has more robust prickles.

 The larvae of the moths Phyllonorycter leucaspis and Heniocha dyops (marbled emperor) feed on S. hereroensis.